dhairya703/Marketing_Soft/README.md

 - **Message History**
   Logs all previously sent messages locally for future reference and analysis.

-- **Google Analytics (GA4) Integration**
-  Tracks key usage events such as application start and messages sent, for monitoring and improving user engagement.

 - **Sidebar Navigation Interface**
   Includes placeholders for:
   - Application logo